Teaching English Language Learners: Issues in Policy, Leadership, and Instruction

 Instructor: Kenji Hakuta

 The issue of addressing the needs of English Language Learners has come to the forefront of education reform in the United States primarily as a function of demographic change and a categorical focus on the student population in the current ESEA law, known as No Child Left Behind.
+In addition, in the past year, as the re-authorization of ESEA has become unlikely, the regulatory waiver process initiated by the administration has increasingly taken on the force of law.
+Furthermore, the new context of the implementation of the Common Core State Standards, adopted by 45 states, has added increasing urgency to the issue of inclusion of ELLs.
 This course will explore key issues that arise as educators consider key problems in this area.
 They include the constraints and incentives in federal laws and policies (particularly ESEA and Civil Rights laws), the Common Core State Standards, content and language proficiency standards assessment and accountability, on-going student assessment, school improvement models, school culture, community engagement, addressing issues of long-term English learners, programming for newcomer ELLs, early childhood education, and promoting bilingualism.
 The course will cover basic background readings on these topics as well as those specific to English Language Learners.
 Discussions will be grounded in the real-time context of a network of school districts in California that have a significant proportion of ELL students trying to address issues of instructional reform.
 Students will have the opportunity to participate in some of these discussions and to conduct case studies of how theory plays out in real time in the context of California school districts.

 Hakuta, K. Educating Language Minority Students and Affirming their Equal Rights: